GE grass reports foreshadow potential economic losses

 Green Drinks Rotorua is hosting a public meeting in Rotorua on April 28 that will provide opportunity for Dr Elvira Dommisse, Soil & Health, GE Free Northland, and GE Free NZ, to provide information on the risks of Scion and its United States partner ArborGen’s involvement in GE trees.
 Scion has been involved with numerous pro-GE trees public relations exercises in the past.
 The public meeting is the opportunity for the independent scientific and environmentalist viewpoint to be expressed in Rotorua.
 (2)

-“The effective fumigation of the site with diesel fumes, while preparing the soil for further GE contamination, is a exactly what other communities are saying they don’t want,” said Soil & Health – Organic NZ spokesperson Steffan Browning.
+“The effective fumigation of the site with diesel fumes, while preparing the soil for further GE contamination, is exactly what other communities are saying they don’t want,” said Soil & Health – Organic NZ spokesperson Steffan Browning.

 Whangarei District Councillors voted unanimously on April 13, to reject the outdoor use of genetically engineered (GE) crops and animals in the Whangarei District, and will now actively seek to undertake a collaborative plan change with all Northland councils and Auckland Council to keep GMOs out of the wider region.
 (3)